 Another issue with cryptocurrency in the enterprise is the exchanges where users buy and sell on the market.
 These exchanges are built by developers that don’t always think like an attacker, and they’ve been hacked to steal money and private data from end users.
 Some attacks have destroyed the exchange and caused it to fold.
 Other attacks are from the exchange owner such as Dogecoin where money was withdrawn and one person runs off with all of the crypto money.

-For the enterprise, having users work with exchanges while on the network could be the loss of data and possibly even credentials.
+For the enterprises, having users work with exchanges while on the network could be the loss of data or worse.
 Cryptocurrency miners with malicious sites normally just work with code that steals computer resources, but exchange hackers are targeting theft of coin and real money.
 Read about more data breach incidents.

 Defending Corporate Networks from Cryptocurrency Mining

 For more information about insider threats and what you can do to defend your network, check out GateKeeper Proximity.
 Prevent hackers from crypto mining.
 Hackers know it’s worth it.